Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 * `LRR_NETWORK` - Network Interface.
 See the dedicated page in Advanced Operations.
 * `LRR_REDIS_ADDRESS` - Redis address override.
 This has priority over the `redis_address` specified in `lrr.conf`.
 * `LRR_DISABLE_OPENAPI` - Disable OpenAPI validation override.
 If set to `1`, API request/response validation is disabled regardless of the user setting.
+* `LRR_DISABLE_VIPS` - Disable VIPS support.
+Only recommended if thumbnails doesn't work with VIPS enabled.

 ## Coding Style